bodo-ai/Bodo/docs/source/installation_and_setup/install.rst

 Some Bodo functionality may require other dependencies, as summarized in the table below.
-All optional dependencies except Hadoop can be installed using the commands ``conda install gcsfs sqlalchemy hdf5='*=*mpich*' openjdk -c conda-forge`` and ``pip install deltalake``.
+All optional dependencies except Hadoop can be installed using the commands ``conda install gcsfs sqlalchemy snowflake-connector-python hdf5='*=*mpich*' openjdk -c conda-forge`` and ``pip install deltalake``.